-If preventative and thawing tips have failed you and your pipes have burst, your first priority is to prevent water from flooding your home, business, or property.
+If preventative and thawing tips have failed you and you believe a pipe has burst, your first priority is to prevent water from flooding your home, business, or property.
 Find your main water valve and turn off your water supply as soon as possible.
 After you are able to turn off the water, you will then need to contact a professional plumber to repair the pipe.

-If ANY sign of water damage is present, call a 24/7 water restoration provider like Restoration Management Company for a Water Mitigation evaluation.
+If ANY sign of water damage is present, call a 24/7 water damage restoration or flood restoration provider like Restoration Management Company for a water mitigation evaluation.
 Water damage is often not identifiable from the exterior and needs to be evaluated by a professional to prevent any potential risks of mold growth.

 Remember frozen pipes can occur in any region of the country under the correct circumstances.
 Always keep an eye on your weather forecast and schedule annual check-ups of your HVAC systems.